Hogusong/Recipes/README.md

-# Recipes & Shopping List Application in Javascript
+# Recipes & Shopping List App.

 This application is purely a demo of the Javascript, HTML, and CSS.